WishingWell13/cse15l-lab-reports/LabReport4.md

 ### 3. The real deal Start the timer!

+Here is a [Stopwatch](https://www.google.com/search?q=stopwatch&rlz=1C1ONGR_enUS984US984&sxsrf=AJOqlzXCzP6dtMq20b9HdFy_0bDV8K6Dvg%3A1677364545459&ei=QY36Y8DQG9vAkPIPwIan-A4) on google for you to use.
+Click on "start" using your mouse.

 ### 4. Log into ieng6
 Type "ssh" followed by your login, like this:
 ```ssh cs15lwi23aon@ieng6.ucsd.edu <enter>```